Why does my knee hurt?

 Pain when bending the knee can be due to several causes, including meniscus injuries, tendon inflammation, or cartilage problems behind the kneecap.

-When should I seek treatment for knee pain?
+When should I seek medical attention for knee pain?

-You should seek medical attention if the pain is intense, if the knee is swollen, if you have difficulty putting weight on the leg, or if the pain does not improve after a few days of rest and self-care.
+You should seek medical attention if the pain is intense, if the knee is swollen, if you have difficulty bearing weight on the leg, or if the pain does not improve after a few days of rest and self-care.

 How can I prevent knee pain?